Anushkach/Forest-Fire-Prediction-App/README.md

 The code for this app is written in Python, and uses the following libraries:

-- `pickle`: for loading the saved machine learning model from a file
+- `joblib`: for loading the saved machine learning model from a file
 - `pandas`: for creating a DataFrame from the input values
 - `streamlit`: for creating the web app and input/output boxes